Maledetta rabbia

 "Maledetta rabbia" is a song by Italian singer-songwriter Blanco.
-It was written by the artist together with Alessandro Raina, Davide Simonetta, and Michelangelo, and was released on 20 June 2025 through EMI and Universal.
+It was written by the artist together with Alessandro Raina, Davide Simonetta, and Michelangelo, and was released on 20 June 2025 through EMI and Universal as the second single from the third studio album Ma'.

 The song peaked at number 18 on the Italian singles chart.

 Music video

 A music video to accompany the release of "Maledetta rabbia", directed by Francesco Lorusso, was released via YouTube on the same day.